Join millions of Canadians who have already trusted Loans Canada

 Breaking Your Mortgage Contract

-• Early renewal option: Blend-and-extend
+• Early renewal option through a blend-and-extend

 • Break your mortgage contract to change lenders